What Is Mesothelioma?

 Stages of Mesothelioma

-The four stages of mesothelioma describe tumor size and location.
+The stages of mesothelioma describe tumor size and location.
 They also address lymph node involvement and metastasis.
 As tumors grow and spread, the stages advance.
 Stages 1 and 2 are early stages.
 And stages 3 and 4 are late stages.
-Knowing the cancer stage is important.
-It helps doctors plan treatments and predict outcomes.
-Each type of mesothelioma grows and spreads depending on where the tumors originated.

-Median life expectancy for pleural mesothelioma ranges from 14.9 months to 22.2 months.
+Median life expectancy for pleural mesothelioma ranges from about 15 to 22 months.
 Patients with an early-stage diagnosis tend to live closer to 2 years with treatment.
-Your doctor will decide on treatments based on the cancer’s stage, cell type and overall health.
+Your doctor will choose treatments based on the cancer’s stage, cell type and patient’s overall health.

 Continued Learning